bitdevs-switzerland/bitdevs-switzerland.github.io/_posts/2025-12-15-socratic-seminar-lugano-2.md

 ---

 ## Announcements
-Please join us for our next Socratic Seminar at [PoW.space in Lugano](https://pow.space/).
-A special thank you to our sponsor [Plan B Network](https://www.planb.network) and [PoW.space](https://pow.space), for refreshments and event space.
+Please join us for our next Socratic Seminar at [PoW.space in Lugano](https://pow.space/) from 5:00 PM.
+A special thank you to our sponsor [Plan B Network](https://www.planb.network) and [PoW.space](https://pow.space), for the event space.

 **Location:** PoW.space, Lugano